-3. Attach the flow regulator to the cylinder valve and tighten the union nut securely with a wrench..
+- Attach the flow regulator to the cylinder valve and tighten the union nut securely with a wrench..
 NOTE: If connecting to 100% CO2 cylinder, make certain the plastic washer is seated in the fitting that attaches to the CO2 cylinder.

-4. Refer to Figure A.6.
-Attach one end of inlet gas hose to the outlet fitting of the flow regulator and tighten the gas line hose clamp.
-Connect the other end to the SP 170-I Gas Solenoid Inlet nipple.
-Make certain the gas hose is not kinked or twisted.
-Tighten the gas line hose clamp.
+Refer to K1800-1 in the accessories section. - 4.
+Refer to Figure A.6.
+Attach one end of inlet gas hose to the outlet fitting of the flow regulator and tighten the union nut securely with a wrench.
+Connect the other end to the SP-170T Gas Solenoid Inlet Fitting (5/8-18 female threads for CGA 032 fitting).
+Make certain the gas hose is not kinked or twisted. - 5.
+Reinstall case side before connecting input power.